LysTech/lys/README.md

 ## Notes on recording perceived speech data

+Pre-requisities:
+1. You need to install `whisper.cpp` (instructions below)
+2. You need to have the right directory structure (details below)
+3. You need to have a `LYS_DATA_DIR` environment variable defined (as explained elsewhere in these docs)
+4. You need `ffmpeg` installed

 We want to be able to record Flow2 data while someone is listening to any audio.
 This is an overview of how we currently do this, with instructions for how to setup on your personal machine.
 We currently explicitly support youtube videos and audible books, but this probably works for other stuff with minimal changes.
 At a high level what needs to happen is this:

 1. Get an `.mp3` file